 Every drop of water we supply to households has been abstracted from rivers, reservoirs and underground aquifers.
 It is crucial that we work with our customers to reduce this abstraction if we are to restore and protect these environments, particularly in the face of climate change.

-We have ambitious targets to reduce leakage levels by 15% between 2020 and 2025 and another 15% between 2025-2030.There are two important ways of changing how much water a property uses.
+We have ambitious targets to reduce leakage levels by 15% between 2025-2030.As well as using less water generally in the home, there are other important ways of changing how much water that we supply to customers is used.

 We have provided advice and grants to farmers in our region, helping them to install rainwater harvesting systems and become more resilient during periods of drought.
 This added resilience then reduces their need to take water from us.

-Many new commercial developments (like offices and factories) use rainwater harvesting solutions to water communal outdoor spaces like gardens too.
-There are limited examples of these systems being used in homes though due to the cost of retrofitting and maintenance.
-They can also increase the price of new houses and make them less attractive to potential buyers.
+Many new commercial developments (like offices, hotels and factories) use rainwater harvesting solutions to water communal outdoor spaces like gardens, and to flush toilets.
+There are limited examples of these systems being used in homes due to the cost of retrofitting and maintenance.
+For new developments and properties, systems can be designed at development scale, but they can also increase the price of new houses and make them less attractive to potential buyers if done for individual properties.
+Whilst only minimal treatment may be required, such as filtration and some disinfection depending on use, the limiting factor is usually the amount that can be stored when rainwater can be captured.

 GreywaterGreywater reuse of water looks at safely collecting and reusing wasted water from household activities such as washing up, showers, baths and washing machines.
-Similarly to rainwater harvesting, this water can then be used to flush toilets, wash cars and water gardens.
+Similarly to rainwater harvesting, this water can then be used to flush toilets, and water gardens, but as scale will usually require more treatment before some uses.

-Again, this can be prohibitively expensive for households, but we can all take some simple actions to reuse greywater:
+Again, this can be prohibitively expensive for households, but we can all take some simple actions to reuse some greywater for watering plants for example: